DataTalksClub/machine-learning-zoomcamp/course-zoomcamp/02-regression/homework.md

 ### Question 4

-Calculate RMSE (Root Mean Squared Error) for test set of data.
+Calculate RMSE (Root Mean Squared Error) for validation set of data.
+Use linear regression without regularization.

 ### Question 5

-Imagine you have the following r (regularization parameter):
+Imagine you have following r (regularization parameters) for your linear regression model:

 {0.000001, 0.0001, 0.001, 0.01, 0.1, 1, 5, 10}

-What regularization parameter associated with min RMSE value for validation set?
+What regularization parameter associated with best (min) RMSE value for test set?

 ## Notes